biolab/scorange-hugo/content/blog/2019-07-osteoarthritis-Ji-AnnRheumDis2019.md

 longExcerpt = "Identify the genes affiliated with osteoarthritis progression in the cartilage data gathered by Ji Q et al. (Annals of the Rheumatic Diseases, 2019) to shed a light on predicting clinical outcomes of the patients"
 +++

 Osteoarthritis is one of the most common and costly chronic conditions.
-A better understanding of the genetical background and the expression changes during osteoarthritis progression could help with the diagnosis and the predictions of treatment outcomes, therefore, in his short blog, we will take a look at the genes affiliated with osteoarthritis progression.
+A better understanding of the genetical background and the expression changes during osteoarthritis progression could help with the diagnosis and the predictions of treatment outcomes, therefore, in this short blog, we will take a look at the genes affiliated with osteoarthritis progression.
 \
 {{% figure src="/blog_img/2019-07-28/workflow-partial1.PNG" %}}
 \